Characters of Final Fantasy V: Enuo

 Enuo (エヌオー, Enuō) is a powerful warlock that sought the power of the Void a thousand years prior to the start of the game to destroy the world.
 Originally immortal, he gave it up in order to obtain the Void, and warriors wielding twelve legendary weapons took advantage of his vulnerability to defeat him and seal him away.
 Originally only a backstory character, he was added as an optional final boss to the Game Boy Advance re-release of Final Fantasy V, appearing as a tall purple man with a long staff and tentacles wrapped around his body.
 His appearance was designed by Nomura, who incorporated elements of Exdeath's armor into his design.

 In any early draft of Final Fantasy Vs story, Exdeath sought to revive Enuo instead.
 In this version of the story, a branch from Exdeath would have merged with Enuo's body at the end of the game, creating Neo Exdeath.
+Another version of Enuo appears in Final Fantasy XIV as a boss in the Dawntrail expansion.
+This version of Enuo is a powerful voidsent that sought to invade the Source from the Thirteenth shard by taking advantage of the natural rejoining of shards in the aftermath of Hydaelyn's death in Endwalker, but they are stopped by the efforts of the Warrior of Light, Zero, and Golbez, with Zero sealing them in a memoria crystal and ending their invasion.
 Outside of video games, cards representing Enuo have been produced for the Final Fantasy Trading Card Game.